Python-GIS-book/site/source/part2/chapter-06/md/01-data-io.md

 ## Creating new GeoDataFrame from scratch

-Since geopandas takes advantage of Shapely geometric objects, it is possible to create spatial data from scratch by passing Shapely's geometric objects into the GeoDataFrame.
-This is useful as it makes it easy to convert e.g. a text file that contains coordinates into spatial data layers.
-Next we will see how to create a new GeoDataFrame from scratch and save it into a file.
+Since `geopandas` takes advantage of `shapely` geometric objects, it is possible to create spatial data from scratch by passing `shapely`'s geometric objects into the `GeoDataFrame`.
+This is useful as it makes it easy to convert, for example, a text file that contains coordinates into spatial data layers.
+Next we will see how to create a new `GeoDataFrame` from scratch and save it into a file.
 Our goal is to define a geometry that represents the outlines of the [Senate square in Helsinki, Finland](https://fi.wikipedia.org/wiki/Senaatintori).
 Let's start by creating a new empty `GeoDataFrame` object.

 ```python
 newdata = gpd.GeoDataFrame()